aleen42/PersonalWiki/Programming/JavaScript/react/jsx_gotcha/jsx_gotcha.md

 <div>First &middot; Second</div>
 ```

-But if you want to display within dynamic content, you may find an issue that **React escapes all the strings you are displaying in order to prevent a wide range of XSS attacks by default.**
+But if you want to display within dynamic content, you may find an issue that **React escapes all the strings you are displaying in order to prevent a wide range of XSS attacks by default**.